creativechain/crea/doc/exchangequickstart.md

 Physically attached SSD will ensure an optimal reindex time.
 SSD over a NAS or some kind of network storage backed by SSD will often have much higher latency.
 As an example, AWS EBS is not performant enough.
 A good recommended instance in AWS is the i3.2xlarge, it comes with a physically attached nVME drive (it must be formatted and mounted on instance launch).

 You can save a lot of time by replaying from a `block_log`.
-Creait hosts a public `block_log` that is regularly updated.
+Creary hosts a public `block_log` that is regularly updated.
 Using the docker method below, we have made it easy to download a `block_log` at launch and replay from it by passing in the `USE_PUBLIC_BLOCKLOG=1` environment variable.
 To do this, make sure your data directory is empty and does not contain a block_log.
 If you are not using docker, you can download a `block_log` from [here](https://s3.amazonaws.com/creait-dev-blockchainstate/block_log-latest), put it in your crea data directory, and use the `--replay-blockchain` command line option.
 Be sure to remove the option if you have to stop/restart cread after already being synced.

 We recommend using docker to both build and run CREA for exchanges.
 Docker is the world's leading containerization platform and using it guarantees that your build and run environment is identical to what our developers use.
 You can still build from source and you can keep both blockchain data and wallet data outside of the docker container.
 The instructions below will show you how to do this in just a few easy steps.